 - 1/4 teaspoon Ground Cumin

 - 2 teaspoons Maple Syrup

-- Sea Salt/Pepper, to taste
+- 1 teaspoon salt to taste

 - In a large bowl, combine Black Beans, Corn, Tomatoes, Avocado, Red Onion and chopped Cilantro.
 Gently mix all the ingredients together, and try to bruise the Avocado as little as possible.

 - In another bowl, combine Lime Juice, Cayenne, Garlic, Cumin, Coriander, Maple Syrup and Salt/Pepper.
 Whisk well and add to your Black Bean mixture.